KyuubiYoru/DisableLibVLC/README.md

 # DisableLibVLC

-A [NeosModLoader](https://github.com/zkxs/NeosModLoader) mod for [Neos VR](https://neos.com/) that disablex libVLC to avoid freezes/crashes caused by it.
+A [NeosModLoader](https://github.com/zkxs/NeosModLoader) mod for [Neos VR](https://neos.com/) that disables libVLC to avoid freezes/crashes caused by it.

-Keep in mind all formats not supportet by UnityNativ Player will no longer work at all!
+**Keep in mind all formats not supportet by UnityNativ Player will no longer work at all!**

 This is a fork of [NeosVideoPlayerFix](https://github.com/Frozenreflex/NeosVideoPlayerFix)